midlantica/LovelyBunchOfCoconuts/content/grifts/socialized-medicine-1.md

 ---
 title: 'Socialized Medicine'
-claim: 'Socialized Medicine'
+grift: 'Socialized Medicine'
-translation: 'The efficiency of the DMV, now with scalpels.'
+decode: 'The efficiency of the DMV, now with scalpels.'
 ---